KURRI KURRI FESTIVAL 2008 Review

 The injection of funds into the local economy was massive we heard on the local news while we were there and this year an overwhelming success.

-EVENT PROGRAM Friday night were dances at the various clubs around town.
-Saturday during the day - the stalls and activities were in full swing at Rotary Park with talent quests for kids all happening on the main stage.
-Also during Saturdaywere Poker Runs, Cruises and Pub Crawls.
-Some people headed to the wineries.
 Saturday night – There were more dances at the clubs.
 The Atomic Hi-Tones played at the Weston Workers Club.
 The joint was jam packed with people and sold out ages ago we got told.
 There was one young guy who was the best dancer I have ever watched.
 So smooth.
 He said he learned Rock’n’Roll, Rockabilly and 6 step.
 I made enquiries about this 6 step and got told 6 step is what all the New Zealanders that win the dance comps at Wintersun do.
 Does someone in Melbourne teach this 6 step.
 When I finally have lessons, thats what I want to learn.
-Sunday all day from 8am – Hot Rods & Classics started rolling in early and lined up in the streets that abound Rotary Park.
-This year the number of cars was double what was expected, so the main street also soon filled with the cars.
-By 9am there were nearly 400 cars registered.

 Cliff and the guys played as the Rockin Daddys on the Sunday as requested but after 2 sets of standards, they threw in some of their Atomics material.
 It worked well will the dance crowd and public.